Thursday, 31 August 2023

 My Top Yuri SciFi Manga

-But while I read yuri of all genres, when I get a chance to read books in general, I trend towards science fiction and fantasy stories.
+I read yuri of all genres; when I get a chance to read books in general, I trend towards science fiction and fantasy stories.
 So when the two combine, that's a bonus.

 I figure, if your tastes are similar, you might like some of these recommendations.
 If you're not similar, FYI, when I refer to "hard sci-fi" below, I mean the book itself refers to some of the science of what's going on (and that it's plausible), not that the sci-fi is hard to read.

 Caveat: These are the opinions of a cis guy, who admittedly has some personality traits that trend towards female and includes lesbians in his own writing.
-(Which you can find here, fwiw.)
 So I may not be picking up on certain nuances, feel free to educate me.
 I also like puns, as far as humour is concerned.

 An image of Yuri and Monika from DokiDoki Literature Club.
 It's a pun.